X

 • Regular Updates: The plugin is regularly updated to patch security vulnerabilities and maintain compatibility with the latest WordPress versions.

-Is GA4 replacing Google Analytics?
+Is Google Analytics 4 replacing Universal Analytics?

 Do I have to own the domain to set up Google Analytics?